krz8/accretions/manual.md

 [Homepage][home] [Manual][manual]

-Accretions is a collection of data structures that don't already exist in Common Lisp.
+Accretions is a collection of efficient (or, at least, fast) data structures that don't already exist in Common Lisp.
 Of course, we already have lists, and most CL implementations also have performant hash tables.
-But there remain other data structures that are essential to certain applications.
+But there remain other data structures that are essential to certain applications, which Accretions supplies.
-Accretions is my collection of them.

 [home]:    https://krz8.github.io/accretions        "Accretions Homepage"
 [manual]:  https://krz8.github.io/accretions/manual "Accretions Manual"